nathannlu/ComfyUI-Pets/README.md

-Join <a href="https://discord.gg/2PTNx3VCYa" target="_blank">Discord</a> to have your questions answered immediately!
+Still deciding whether I wanna add a game mode (like flappy bird or something) to this.
+Thoughts?
+Join my <a href="https://discord.gg/2PTNx3VCYa" target="_blank">Discord</a> and let me know!
 # ComfyUI Pets
 Play with your pet while your workflow generates!